hongpham/Workshop-Protect-your-IoT-fleet/Module 3: Detect a compromised device using cloud-side metrics/README.md

 ### 2.2 Use Lambda function to move device into Thing Group

-In this step, you use a Lambda function to move offending device to **IsolatedDevices** thing group for forensic.
+In this step, you use a Lambda function to move offending device to **IsolateDevice** thing group for forensic.
 When Device Defender finds a violation and sends alerts to SNS topic that you created earlier, SNS will trigger this Lambda function.

 > Note: in this Lab, we expect to have 1-2 violation, which means the Lambda function will be trigger no more than 2 times.